 Dubai is the Middle East’s equivalent to Hong Kong and relies less on oil production compared to neighboring countries.
-It’s been a hot-spot for overseas investors and the real estate market grew remarkably throughout the 2000’s.
+It’s been popular among overseas investors and the real estate market grew remarkably throughout the 2000s.

 Dubai’s Property Market in Previous Years

-The market has been turbulent since mid-2013 and had some of its worst years in 2015 – 2016, when real estate prices declined significantly.
-The market has been in a recovery mode in 2017 – 2018.
+The market has been turbulent since mid-2013 and had some of its worst years from 2015 to 2016 when real estate prices declined significantly.
+The market was then in a recovery mode from 2017 to 2018.

-Prices and rents didn’t fall as much during these years compared to previous years.
-For example, the average sales price decreased by around 5.6% in 2017 according to Savills, while the average rents fell by 7%.
+Prices and rents didn’t fall as much these years compared to the previous years.
+For example, the average sales price decreased by around -5.6% in 2017 according to Savills, while the average rents fell by -7%.

 Falling Oil Prices

 UAE’s economy and its real estate markets have suffered from a drop in oil prices, particularly in 2020 when prices turned negative.
 The market also tumbled from 2014 to 2015.